 Today, Earl Nightingale is remembered as the greatest philosopher of his time, and his best selling programs and books continue to sell daily, inspiring people around the world to reach their highest potential.

-For more than 20-years, Diana Nightingale has taken the works began by her husband and has continued to make his messages available through this website, seminars, speeches, and radio.
-While most often recognized as the widow of Earl Nightingale, Diana is a nationally recognized coach, mentor, teacher and author and her own works, through the years, have shown that she does not live in her husband's shadow, but shines brightly on her own.
+For more than 25-years, Diana Nightingale has taken the works begun by her husband and has continued to make his messages available through this website, seminars, speeches, and radio.
+While most often recognized as the widow of Earl Nightingale, Diana, in her own right, is a nationally recognized, speaker, coach, mentor, teacher and author of her own works, and through the years, has shown that she does not live in her husband's shadow, but shines brightly on her own.

 In early 2015, Holiday On Earth, book and audio program, written and recorded by Diana Nightingale was released.
 In this, her third book, she expands on her husband's great message, The Strangest Secret and has made his message part of her book.
 She released the audio version of both her and Earl's messages in the, Holiday On Earth, Special Edition.